-Standing before a packed house at the Auditorium at 66 West 12th Street on February 6, 1964, the Rev. Dr. Martin Luther King, Jr. spoke against the injustices plaguing American society: economic hardship in black communities, resistance to civil rights legislation among the political elite, and inequality in the country’s public school system.
-It was a sobering assessment.
-However, King, always the uplifting orator, concluded with a hopeful message.
+Standing before a rapt audience at the Auditorium at 66 West 12th Street on February 6, 1964, the Rev. Dr. Martin Luther King, Jr. railed against injustices plaguing American society: economic hardship in black communities, inequality in the country’s public school system, and resistance to civil rights legislation among the political elite.
+However, King, forever the uplifting orator, ended his New School speech on a hopeful note.

 Calling on the world to reject the status quo thinking holding back the Civil Rights Movement, King said, “With such maladjustment, we will be able to emerge from the bleak and desolate midnight of man’s inhumanity to man, into the bright and glittering daybreak of freedom and justice”